scrabbletank/farhome-rules/rulesdoc.md

 - **Duration:** concentration, 10 minutes
 - **Damage Type:** holy

 A holy light emanates bright light in 3 tiles and dim light a further 3.
-Any undead, demon, or monstrosity starting their turn inside or entering it for the first time must make a stamina save against your spellcasting.
-On failure they take 1 wound and are blind until the end of their next turn.
-Any creature making an attack roll against you add 1 terrible die to their roll.
-You and any creatures you choose inside the light add 1 superior die to all saving throws.
+Any undead, demon, or monstrosity entering the bright light for the first time this round or starting their turn in it makes a stamina save against your spellcasting roll.
+On failure they take 1 wound in holy damage and are blind until the end of their next turn.
+Any creature making an attack roll against you adds a terrible die to their roll.
+You and any creatures you choose inside the light adds a superior die to all saving throws.

-The radius of the bright light increases by 1 for every level above 5th.
+The radius of the bright light increases by 1 for every level cast above 5th.

 ___
 #### Resurrect